nkhil/portfolio-react/README.md

 # Portfolio site built using react

-This project is one of my current side projects.
-To see my portfolio site, please visit [nikhilvijayan.com](http://nikhilvijayan.com).
+This project is one of my (long term) side projects that is under construction.
+To see my live portfolio site, please visit [nikhilvijayan.com](http://nikhilvijayan.com).

 ## Why another portfolio site?